zowe/docs-site/docs/user-guide/zowe-chat/chat_prerequisite_teams_create_bot_azure.md

 Your Microsoft Azure bot is successfully created.

 You can continue with installing or publishing your bot app in your Microsoft Teams.
-For specific steps, refer to the step 4 and 5 in [Creating Microsoft Teams bot app using App Studio](chatops_prerequisite_teams_app.md).